 Ben started working at Burger King, Crossways, Dartford in October 2016 and then left due to travel distance in March 2017 where he started working for McDonalds Medway Valley Park.
 He then resigned with immediate affect on the 28th April 2017 after being bullied by management.

 Ben is diagnosed with schizophrenia, psycosis, anxiety and depression.
-Ben is an advocate for mental health issues and spends his tine working for Improving Mental Health Provision CIC.
+Ben is an advocate for mental health issues and spends his time working for Improving Mental Health Provision CIC which is run by Abigail Ziering-Lewis, the lead vocalist in Luna Lacuna.

 Create your own unique website with customizable templates.